-Here's a sneak peek at what's in store:
+Here's a sneak peek at what's in store.

 The Magic Kitchen Project

-Texas Instruments, Whirlpool, Verizon and other companies are working together to design a high tech kitchen that incorporates voice- and motion-activated appliances, digital projectors, and interactive technology.
+As of 2010, Texas Instruments, Whirlpool, Verizon and other companies have been working together to design a high tech kitchen that incorporates voice- and motion-activated appliances, digital projectors, and interactive technology.
 The project is called the "Magic Kitchen," and one of its applications converts your kitchen wall, countertop, or tabletop into something akin to an iPad.
 The writers at TechWorldNews talk about "embedded mini computers outputting to digital light projectors under cabinets, on appliance doors and on counter tops."
 Technospeak aside, it means that you can display all manner of information, retrieved from the Internet or elsewhere, on pretty much any kitchen surface.

 Even more magical, the Magic Kitchen will recognize any family member as soon as he or she enters the kitchen, and will automatically adjust the computer to display images and information relevant to that person.
 So, The New York Times and the day's appointments pop up when mom enters the room, Sports Illustrated and a class schedule and homework assignments are projected as soon as the high school lacrosse star saunters across the threshold.